 Caring For Teak

 Teak requires very little care and no preservatives or treatments of any kind to protect it from the elements.
 When left outdoors untreated, natural teak will gradually weather to an elegant silver-grey ‘patina’.
-Teak left in this natural state is easily maintained, and only requires periodic cleaning.
+Teak left in this natural state is easily maintained and only requires periodic cleaning.

 New teak furniture often appears polished.
-This is due to natural oils in the wood that come to the surface following the manufacturing process.
+This is due to natural oils in the wood that comes to the surface following the manufacturing process.
 Once left outdoors and exposed to the sun and rain, this polished finish will fade as the surface oils evaporate.

 Natural imperfections, which are inherent properties of the wood, will show over time, further enhancing the beauty of the wood.
 In humid or wet climates, or after rains, the wood may naturally expand and contract, causing the grain to rise.
 Small cracks may also develop periodically in the wood, depending on the seasonal variations.
 Water spots or other discoloration of the furniture surface may be noticed during the initial weathering process.
 This again is natural as the surface oils evaporate.
 Don’t worry - these spots will disappear over time.
 These natural imperfections will not affect the strength or the life expectancy of your furniture.